 Your search for a unique destination wedding in India ends here.
-Neemrana has 18 properties which date back to forts and palaces from the 14th centuries onwards, built by Rajput and Sikh rulers.
+Neemrana has 18 properties that date back to forts and palaces from the 14th century onwards, built by Rajput and Sikh rulers.
 They also have grand mansions built by the Marathas, Danes, Portuguese, British, Scottish, and the Dutch.

 You can choose your century across 700 years and make a truly historic wedding.

 Neemrana Fort-Palace is more amazing than its photographs can describe!
 There are medieval, rustic parts ideal for outdoor garden settings, making it a great destination wedding in India, just as the interiors are ideal for a palatial royal wedding.